fiseni/NuSeal/README.md

 NuSeal consists of two main packages:

-1. **NuSeal** - Core package that validates licenses during build time
+1. **NuSeal** - Core package that validates licenses during build time (`netstandar2.0` library)
-2. **NuSeal.Generator** - Helper package for generating RSA key pairs and licenses
+2. **NuSeal.Generator** - Helper package for generating RSA key pairs and licenses (`net8.0` library)

 ## Usage Guide

+### TL;DR

+- Authors create RSA key pairs.
+They may create them using `NuSeal.Generator`.
+- Authors create licenses for their users using `NuSeal.Generator`.
+License files are named `YourProductName.license`.
+- Authors embed the public key in their NuGet package using `NuSeal`.
+The public key file is named `YourProductName.nuseal.pem`.
+- End users obtain a license file and place it in their project directory.

 ### For Package Authors